Table of Contents

 Today we tell you the importance of strengthening your core or core area for performance and injury prevention in triathlon.

-core It is an English term that means center or nucleus, and as its name indicates, it is the nerve center of our musculoskeletal system, in charge of generating and transferring forces and stabilizing the body during our movements.
+Core is an English term meaning center or nucleus, and as its name suggests, is the nerve center of our musculoskeletal system, responsible for generating and transferring forces and stabilize the body during our movements.

-It can be defined as a muscular box formed by the abdominals in the front, paravertebral y buttocks in the back, the diaphragm at the top and the pelvic floor and the pelvic musculature on the bottom.
-If we go into the detail of which muscles are contained in "the muscular box", we would find 29 pairs of muscles They help stabilize the spine, pelvis, and driveline during movement.
+It can be defined as a muscular box formed by the abdominals in the front, paravertebral y buttocks in the back, the diaphragm at the top and the pelvic floor and pelvic musculature on the bottom.
+If we go into the detail of what are the muscles that "the muscular box" contains, we would find 29 muscle pairs which help to stabilize the spine, pelvis and the kinematic chain during movement.